Aniketbhanderi/aniketbhanderi/README.md

 - 💡 Always open to collaborating on projects and innovative ideas
 - 💬 Ask me about Machine Learning, System Design, and Backend development

-## 📊 Featured Projects with Research paper
+## 📊 Featured Projects and 🗞️Research papers

-### Incremental Gaussian Mixture Clustering in Streaming data (https://arxiv.org/abs/2412.07217)
+### Incremental Gaussian Mixture Clustering for Data Streams [Arxiv](https://arxiv.org/abs/2412.07217)
 #### IEEE International Conference on Data Mining, ICDM 2024, Abu Dhabi, UAE, December 9-12, 2024
 - **Real-time Analytics Platform**
   - Created streaming pipeline using Apache Kafka
-  - Processes 1TB+ data with sub-second latency
+  - Processes a big data stream with sub-second latency
   - Deployed on AWS using EKS and serverless components

-### Machine Learning Model
 - **Unsupervised clustering ML Model**
   - Developed automated ML model deployment pipeline
   - Integrated A/B testing and monitoring
+  - Used the RandIndex score to compare the clustering results when entire data is available

 ## 🛠 Tech Stack